-In this budget backpacker’s guide to Thailand, you will learn everything you need to know about travelling this beautiful country on a budget, including things that you’ll never find in your Guide Book.
+In this guide to backpacking Thailand, you will learn everything you need to know about travelling this beautiful country on a budget, including things that you’ll never find in your Guide Book. *This post has been updated February, 2018*

-Ahh Thailand… heaven for budget backpackers.
-A place we all return to.
+Ahh Thailand…heaven for budget backpackers.
+A place we return to.
 A place that somehow feels like home, despite being thousands of miles away.
 Stunning white sand traces 445 km of palm fringed coastline.
 Locals that smile, food that satisfies, beaches that shimmer and parties that last until sunrise, this is what easy travel is all about.
+On top of all of that, there are endless incredible places to visit in Thailand, and things to do in Thailand – you’ll never be bored here.

-Thailand tends to over cater to western visitors and much of its ancient culture and customs suffer from destructive tourism.
+Thailand tends to cater to western visitors and much of its ancient culture and customs suffer from destructive tourism.
 You may hear mixed reviews before coming here but one thing is for certain… everyone has fun in Thailand!
+Check out this backpacking Thailand guide and start planning your trip.

 $50/day for 2 people.

-This is a pretty comfortable budget for backpacking Thailand.
+This is a pretty comfortable Thailand backpacking budget.
 You’ll be able to pay for your transportation, snorkel, jungle or river tours, accommodation in cheap double rooms and still have some money left over for beers.
 Thailand is a cheap country to visit.
 You may have heard tales of $2 huts and 5 cent buses but you better come here in a time machine if you expect to find prices like that.
+But, backpacking Thailand is still pretty cheap.

 Budget Accommodation: ($10-$30/night)

 There are still amazing deals to be had while backpacking through Thailand.
-You can usually find tasty Pad Thai, Massuman curry or spring rolls to fill your stomach for just over a dollar.
+You can usually find tasty Pad Thai, Massuman curry, green curry, and soups to fill your stomach for just over a dollar.
 If you’re in a touristy area outside of Bangkok, you may have to pay the escalated prices in the farang (foreigner) restaurants, where a cheap meal will be at least $3 – $5.

 Entrance Fees: (Average $5/person)